Galaxy Quest: Impact and legacy

-The film proved quite popular with Star Trek fans.
+The film proved popular with Star Trek fans.
 At the 2013 Star Trek Convention in Las Vegas, Galaxy Quest received enough support in a Star Trek Film Ranking to be included with the twelve Star Trek films that had been released at the time on the voting ballot.
-The fans at the convention ranked it the seventh best Star Trek film.

-Harold Ramis, who was originally supposed to direct the film but left following disagreements over the casting choices, notably Allen as the lead, was ultimately impressed with Allen's performance.
-Tim Allen later said he and William Shatner were "now friends because of this movie".Galaxy Quest predicted the growth and influence of media fandom in the years after its release.
-While fandoms such as that for Star Trek existed at the time of the film, the size and scope presented by the fan conventions in the film had not been seen as much in 1999; since then, major fan conventions such as the San Diego Comic Con have become significant events that draw mainstream attention.
+The fans at the convention ranked it the seventh-best Star Trek film.
+Tim Allen said he and William Shatner were "now friends because of this movie".Galaxy Quest predicted the growth and influence of media fandom in the years after its release.
+While fandoms such as that for Star Trek existed at the time of the film, the size and scope presented by the fan conventions in the film had not been seen as much in 1999; since then, major fan conventions such as San Diego Comic-Con have become significant events that draw mainstream attention.
 The film also depicted fandoms using their numbers to influence production companies to revive cancelled works, such as with The Expanse, Veronica Mars, Arrested Development, and Twin Peaks.
 The film also captured some negative elements of modern fandom, such as leading actors continuously pestered by fans for intricate details of the work's fiction and other elements of the potentially toxic culture of online fan groups.
 The novella Rabbit Remembered (2000) by John Updike mentions the character of Laliari from the film.